A good relationship with your lawyer will lead to a better result and will save you money.

 - Don’t call your lawyer each time you have a question.
 When you have a question or a thought, write it down and perhaps telephone your lawyer once a week.

 - Instead of telephoning your lawyer, write to the lawyer.
 Lawyers generally do not charge for reading letters.
 There will, of course, be a charge if the lawyer feels that your letter must be answered by the lawyer’s letter.
+And in that writing provide information that is necessary and helpful in terms of background.

 How important is the lawyer’s legal assistant to me?